Gulag Boss: A Soviet Memoir: Overview

 Mochulsky attended school in Minsk during the 1930s, before graduating as an Engineer from the Moscow-based Railroad Transport Engineering Institute in 1940.
 Within the same year, 22 year old Mochulsky was Ordered by the Central Committee of the Communist Party of the Soviet Union (CPSU) to work as a foreman at a Gulag camp, known as Pechorlag.
 Kaple describes Pechorlag as being within the Komi ASSR, "northeast of St.Petersburg and west of the Ural Mountains".
 Mochulsky's primary task was to manage the construction of a 500 km railway line over Russia's permafrost, and into urban USSR zones.

 The memoir captures Mochulsky's anecdotes and personal encounters as camp boss, as well as the experiences of camp employees and prisoners.
 Mochulsky makes reference throughout the text on his ongoing relationship with the USSR regime; where he once offered ardent Soviet support in 1940, Mochulsky began questioning the intents and purposes of the Soviet government after his time at the Gulag ended in 1946.

 Mochulsky's role in the Gulag system

-As camp boss, Mochulsky's account gives light to the innerworkings of the Gulag economy.
+As camp boss, Mochulsky's account gives light to the inner workings of the Gulag economy.
 His memoir explains how civilians were able to occupy only two jobs at the Pechorlag camp; foreman and head of the camp unit.
 Mochulsky originally began working as camp foreman, before assuming the role as boss of the camp unit as well.
 Mochulsky moved between different camp units during his time at the Pechorlag, each time acquiring the role as both foreman and camp unit boss, oftentimes because the camps did not have a pre-existing administrative head(s).
 This was a common occurrence for Camp foreman's working at the Gulag camps in the Pechora region.